 While Arne is technically my first name and the name I sign on drawings, Niklas is actually my first name when spoken to.
 I was born in Sweden, 1977, and still live there.
+I am self employed, running Android Arts since 2002 or something.

 When I was a kid, my then unrestrained imagination would make simple games feel like real living places where anything could be behind the next corner.
-Now, as an adult, I try to capture that feeling by drawing characters and settings from old games, expanding upon them, trying to come up something that feels more alive than whack-a-mole cabinet (which unfortunately is how most games feel to me now).
+Now, as an adult, I try to capture that feeling by drawing characters and settings from old games, expanding upon them, trying to come up with something that feels more alive than whack-a-mole cabinet (which unfortunately is how most games feel to me now).

 I like to draw and program, but it's that 1% inspiration part which is so appealing to me, not the 99% perspiration, so I easily derail and start new projects, never finishing anything.
 However, right now I have so many projects that I occasionally derail back on old tracks, actually making progress, so it works a bit like preemptive multitasking.

-Perhaps I'll finish all of my projects simultaneously, sometime far into the future.
+Perhaps I'll finish all of my projects simultaneously, sometime far into the future?

 This process allows me to experiment.
 Undo, transformations, replace color, etc really makes me a more efficient explorer.
 Also, lately I began to notice that my eyes sees things a bit skew, so all my figures lean a bit.
 This mean I have to flip and 'unskew' digitally (or use a mirror when working traditionally).

 A 1992 ink drawing revisited.
 I used to ink a lot throughout the 90's, but was never any good at it.
 I'm still not.
 I hide a bit behind rough lines, making it a style, I guess.
-I don't think that I've got the wrist (or arm) to ink clean.
+I don't think that I've got the wrist (or arm) to ink cleanly.

 My style has undergone some changes.
 First I wanted to paint like Simon Bisley and Paul Bonner.
-Then, around '99 (the Pendako years), I started making attempts at drawing in a manga/animé style, but I think I was too reluctant to embrace cartoony simplicity, curves and flow at the time.
-Craig Mullins inspired me to really paint digitally (Sijun years, early 2000), and I developed a blotchy painting style out of that.
+Then, around '99 (the Pendako forum years), I started making attempts at drawing in a manga/animé style, but I think I was too reluctant to embrace cartoony simplicity, curves and flow at the time.
+Craig Mullins inspired me to really paint digitally (Sijun forum years, early 2000), and I developed a blotchy painting style out of that.

 I don't use this style much anymore, because I think it's inefficient when doing concept art.
 I've discovered that line art forces me to think about every area of a design more carefully.
 I can hide nothing in blotches.
 I don't have to spend time rendering shapes when I want to add or change a detail, so lines are actually faster.
 Working with lines also puts focus on the strength of the flow of the forms, because they're there describing things 'raw'.